StanfordSpezi/SpeziHealthKit/Sources/SpeziHealthKit/SpeziHealthKit.docc/BulkHealthExporter.md

 }
 ```

-You can then use the batch processor when creating a Bulk Export Session:
+We can then use the batch processor when creating a Bulk Export Session:
 ```swift
 let session = try await bulkExporter.session(
     "my-bulk-export-session",